2019-2021 Precinct Official Appointments

-The Wayne County Board of Elections relies on civic-minded community members to help operate each of our 30 polling places on Election Day.
-If you're interested in becoming a Precinct Official, please read the qualifications and requirements below and then fill out a Precinct Official application!
+The Wayne County Board of Elections relies on civic-minded community members to help operate each of our 30 polling places on Election Day in addition to our Early Voting locations.
+If you're interested in becoming a Precinct Official, please read the qualifications and requirements below and then fill out a Precinct Official application.

 - Must be a Wayne County registered voter;